clowdr-app/clowdr-app.github.io/content/resources/video-subtitles/presenting-at-a-live-stream-event-on-clowdr.md

 updatedDate: 2021-04-21T05:10:55+00:00
 title: Presenting at a live-stream event on Clowdr
 slug: livestream
+description:
-description: 'Learn how to use Clowdr''s live-streaming features to chair or present at a live-stream event. '
+  "Learn how to use Clowdr's live-streaming features to chair or present at a live-stream event. "
 author: Ed Nutting
+categories:
-category: tutorials
+  - tutorials
+draft: true
 ---

 ## Presenting at a live-stream event on Clowdr

 This video briefly summarizes Clowdr's video pipeline capabilities, then explains what you need to do as a presenter or chair at a live-stream event.